internetguru/academy/README.md

 - `ACADEMY_SOLUTION: "BRANCH"`
    - Runs `academy collect` on the current project `BRANCH` and includes project from `BRANCH` among solutions to `academy measure` (default `master`).
 - `ACADEMY_USERS: "USERS"`
-   - List of USERS, see `academy distribution` and `academy measure` STDIN documentation.
+   - List of USERS, see stdin documentation of `academy collect`, `academy distribution`, and `academy measure` commands.
 If this variable is empty, reads USERS from `ACADEMY_USERS` file if exists (which does not get distributed).
 Else current user is used by default.
 Values can be separated by white-spaces (e.g. space, tab, newline) or commas.

 ## Licensing